 Best Places to Find Lionfish on the Menu in Cozumel

-This place is a little off the beaten path and well worth the trip.
+This place is a little further into the residential area of town and well worth the trip.

 A favorite local seafood joint, La Perlita was one of the first to really highlight lionfish as a menu item, which helped teach so many of us just how delicious it is.